pdyxs/gottagetoutathisspace/src/content/Training/MapSetup.md

 ## Training - Set up the Map

-Use the Space cards to set up the map as shown below.
+Use the Space cards to set up the map as shown below (using the back of the cards to represent empty space), and add tokens where appropriate.

 Click on each tile for more details.